My sobbing three year old son stood by the bed. “You must hug me; I can’t hug myself.”

-6. Was there anything about your parents’ approach to raising you that you don’t want to recreate with your child?
+6. Was there anything your parents did that you don’t want to repeat?

-7. Are there any significant events or experiences in your childhood that had an impact on you and that now may be influencing your parenting?
-For example: the loss of a loved one, parental separation or divorce, significant tension between parents, financial insecurity, parental mental health issues, or parental substance abuse.
+7. Are there any significant events or experiences in your childhood that had an impact on you and that may be influencing your parenting?
+For example:

 Your children need you to be intentional about healing from your own wounds so that you don’t pass them on.
-It is by refusing to look back and work through hurts that the sins of the fathers pass on to the third and fourth generations.
-(See Exodus 20:5).
+It is by refusing to look back and work through hurts that the sins of the fathers pass on to the third and fourth generations (See Exodus 20:5).
 The cycle repeats itself unless we decide it stops here.

-I challenge you to ask yourself how your past has affected your parenting?
-Are you willing to take ownership and do the work of healing in your own life so that you can be the parent you need to be.
+How has your childhood affected your parenting?
+Are you willing to take ownership and do the work of healing in your own life so that you can be the parent you need to be?

 How is your past affecting your parenting?